victorock/scaleio2-docker/README.md

 - The server where the Gateway container is deployed requires at least 3GB of Memory (Java Requirement).

-- The O.S where containers run must have systemd.
+- The O.S where containers run must support systemd.

+- Containers must run in privileged mode (systemd).

 *SDC and XCACHE requires kernel-level interaction, so it must reside directly at the Host.*
 *Consider installing LIA to manage SDC/XCACHE updates/upgrades*